Your guide to Lifetime ISAs and pensions

 3. What tax relief do I get?

-The Lifetime ISA, like all ISAs, is a tax-free savings account.
-You won’t be taxed on what you put in, and you receive a 25% bonus on your savings.
-You’ll get a £1 bonus for every £4 you put in.
-This bonus is equivalent to the tax relief offered by pension funds.
-For people on higher incomes or a larger pension pot, pensions can offer better tax benefits overall.
+LISAs are tax-free savings accounts.
+You won’t be taxed on what you put in, and you receive a 25% bonus on your savings, so for every £4 you put in, you’ll receive a £1 bonus.
+This is equivalent to the tax relief offered by pension funds.
+For people on higher incomes or with larger pension pots, pensions can offer better tax benefits overall.

-For most taxpayers, you receive tax relief on pension contributions up to £40,000 each year.
-For high earners, there is a tapered limit.
+For most taxpayers, you receive tax relief on pension contributions up to £60,000 each year.
+For high earners, there’s a tapered limit.
 The highest earners receive tax relief on pension pots up to £10,000.

 4. Will I pay tax on withdrawals?

-From the age of 55 you can take up to 25% of your pension as a lump sum without paying tax.
+From the age of 55 (rising to 57 from 2028) you can take up to 25% of your pension as a lump sum without paying tax.
 If you take out more than this you’ll have to pay income tax.
-Alternatively, you can move your money into income drawdown, which means your pension money remains invested, and you can take taxable income from it as and when you want.
+Alternatively, if you make withdrawals via income drawdown, where your money remains invested, you can take taxable income from it as and when you want.
 If you do this without taking the 25% tax-free lump sum first, you can get 25% of each withdrawal tax-free.

 Money in your LISA will remain tax-free no matter what, but you can only make withdrawals in specific circumstances.
-You’ll have to pay a 25% fee every time you withdraw outside of the criteria.
-This high charge means you will lose your bonus on any early withdrawals.
+You’ll have to pay a 25% fee every time you withdraw outside of these criteria.

 5. So when can I withdraw money?

-If you want to buy a home with your savings, it must be your first home and you must be buying a mortgage.
+If you’re using the savings in your LISA to buy a home, it must be your first home and you must be buying a mortgage.
 The funds also need to go through a solicitor.
-This may be a good option for first-time buyers on average incomes.
-In the first year of the LISA, people who already own a Help-To-Buy ISA can transfer into a LISA without charges or limits.
+If you already own a Help-to-Buy ISA, you can transfer it into a LISA without charges or limits.
+You can now no longer open a new Help-to-Buy ISA.

-If you want to open a LISA for retirement, you will only be able to access your money after age 60.
-In comparison, you can access your pension once you reach age 55.
-In retirement, 25% of your pension pot will be available to you tax-free, whilst the rest is taxed as income.
-Similarly to a LISA, you can only withdraw your pension early if you are terminally ill.
+If you want to open a LISA for retirement, you’ll only be able to access your money after age 60.
+In comparison, you can access your pension once you reach age 55 (rising to 57 from 2028).

 6. What if I need to access my money?

 ISAs generally allow for early access to funds which makes them popular options for mid-term saving.
-The LISA is no different; you can access your money at any time, but there will be a 25% charge if you are not using your money for your first home or retirement.
+The LISA is no different; you can access your money at any time, but there’ll be a 25% charge if you’re not using your money for your first home or retirement.

-Access to your savings can help you decide what savings option works best for you.
+It’s important to think about your long and short term goals when it comes to deciding what savings option works best for you.
 In an emergency, it can help to be able to withdraw your money.
 On the other hand, restricting access until retirement means that your money stays safe until you need it.

 7. What about my workplace contributions?